 The fascicles from which I made composites showed clearly identifiable shifts in the size, gesture, frequency, and distribution of the marks.
 In contemplating such an odd physical study, one naturally forms one’s own questions about the nature and meaning of the marks; it makes their presence on the facsimile manuscript page more striking, systemic, factual—and their omission from typeset poems more evident.

 I have never doubted Dickinson’s profound precision, however private, nor that the energetic relation of these marks and variants is anything but integral to her poetics.
 I have come to feel that specificity of the + and – marks in relation to Dickinson’s work are aligned with a larger gesture that her poems make as they exit and exceed the known world.
 They go vast with her poems.
 They risk, double, displace, fragment, unfix, and gesture to the furthest beyond—to loss, to the infinite, to “exstasy,” to extremity.

-See also: The Gorgeous Nothings: Emily Dickinson's Envelope-Poems by Jen Bervin and Marta Werner (Granary Books 2012) a limited edition artist book based on Emily Dickinson's late compositions on envelopes, and the new trade edition The Gorgeous Nothings: Emily Dickinson's Envelope Poems (Christine Burgin / New Directions 2013).
+See also: The Gorgeous Nothings: Emily Dickinson's Envelope-Poems by Jen Bervin and Marta Werner (Granary Books 2012) a limited edition artist book based on Emily Dickinson's late compositions on envelopes, and the award-winning trade edition Emily Dickinson: The Gorgeous Nothings (Christine Burgin / New Directions 2013).